alexsikorski/sort-manager/README.md

 ## About

-Java 11 project completed during training; task assigned had been to implement different algorithms with a singleton design pattern.
+Java 11 project completed during training; task assigned had been to implement different algorithms with a singleton and factory design pattern.
 Used Maven to handle dependencies such as JUnit that has been used to test functionality of programmed software.
 Have experimented with logging using Log4j.

+## Tools used
+- JDK 11
+- IntelliJ
+- JUnit 5
+- Log4J
+- Git

 ## Algorithms Covered
 - Bubble Sort (Iterative)
 - Merge Sort (Recursive)
 - Binary Tree (Recursive)

-## Java Topics
+## Topics Used in Project Functionality
+- OOP principles
+- SOLID principles
+- Logging
+- Creation patterns
+- Unit Testing
+- Performance Testing with different loads
+- Defined Packages
 - Iterations
 - Recursions
-- Encapsulation
-- Inheritance
-- Abstraction
-- Polymorphism
-- Inner Classes
 - Nested Classes
 - Enums
-- Custom Exceptions
+- Predefined and Custom Exceptions

 ## Approach